 What is a POS system?

-A POS system is a solution that facilitates in-person transactions by enabling merchants to ring up sales.
+Whether it’s a restaurant or retail POS system, they all serve a similar function: it’s a solution that facilitates in-person transactions by enabling merchants to ring up sales.

 But that’s just the tip of the iceberg.

-Today, POS systems go beyond simple sales processing capabilities.
-Most modern POS solutions are designed with advanced features such as:
+Today, POS systems that small businesses use go beyond traditional POS solutions that only process payments.
+Most cloud-based and new POS devices are designed with advanced features such as:

 For many users, the POS is the central hub for their business operations.
 Everything is tracked and monitored, including customer management, payment processing, and inventory management.
 As such, merchants are increasingly using POS software to run their businesses.
-So much so that the POS software market is expected to hit $18.1 billion by the year 2027.
+So much so that the POS software market is expected to hit $27 billion by 2030.

 What is a POS system used for?